-Does one document, the advance directive or POLST, supersede the other?
+Does one document, the advance directive or POLST/ MOLST, supersede the other?

-- No, ideally the values expressed on the advance directive do not conflict with the medical orders on the POLST. - One document does not necessarily supersede the other. - If there is conflict between the two instruments, then it is best to amend the one that is not representative of the patient's values and choices for medically indicated treatments.
+- No, ideally the values expressed on the advance directive do not conflict with the medical orders on the POLST/ MOLST. - One document does not necessarily supersede the other. - If there is conflict between the two documents, then it is best to amend the one that is not representative of the patient's values and choices for medically indicated treatments.

-What is recommended if the advance directive and the POLST conflict?
+What is recommended if the advance directive and the POLST/ MOLST conflict?

-- The usual process is to carefully elicit patient values from the patient or legal decision-maker, and making sure the POLST is consistent with these values. - If in crisis and goals of care are not clear, then provide a higher level of care until more information is known.
+- The usual process is to carefully elicit patient values from the patient or legal decision-maker, and making sure the POLST/ MOLST is consistent with these values. - If in crisis and goals of care are not clear, then provide a higher level of care to honor life until more information is known or clarified.

-Who is responsible to assure the POLST and advance directive are not in conflict?
+Who is responsible to assure the POLST/ MOLST and advance directive are not in conflict?

-- Ultimately it is the attending physician. - It would also be the responsibility of the physician's agent who is helping to complete the document (Nurse or social worker at nursing home, for example).
+- Ultimately it is the treating physician, or if not a crisis situation, the attending provider. - It would also be the responsibility of the physician's agent who is helping to complete the document (nurse or social worker at nursing home, for example).